Azure/spark-cdm-connector/documentation/overview.md

 - Supports sub-manifests on read, optional use of entity-scoped submanifests on write.
 - Supports writing data using user modifiable partition patterns.
 - Supports use of managed identity (Synapse), user identity (Azure Databricks) and credentials
+- Supports resolving CDM aliases locations used in imports using adapter definitions in a config.json

 See also _Known issues_ section at the end of this document.